 When I designed my Fine Motor Skills Task Boxes, I tried to include materials that many teachers have on hand in their classrooms.
 My goal was that teachers would be able to print the labels and activity cards and assemble the boxes with as little extra expense as possible.
-Of course, we don’t all have the same math manipulatives and craft supplies in our classrooms and some people buy these fine motor activities to use with their own children at home.
-So, this post is all about the other, non-printable materials needed to assemble your fine motor boxes.
+Of course, we don’t all have the same math manipulatives and craft supplies in our classrooms, and some people buy these fine motor activities to use with their own children at home.
+So, this post is all about the other non-printable materials needed to assemble your fine motor boxes.
 (This post contains affiliate links.)

 I’ll start with the boxes themselves.
 I have yet to find a consistent online source for plastic pencil boxes with a better deal than grabbing them in stores during back-to-school sales.
 Any plastic pencil boxes that are approximately 8″ x 5″ (21cm x 13cm) in size will work.
-During back-to-school season, many stores carry these types of boxes for $1.00 or less.
+During the back-to-school season, many stores carry these types of boxes for $1.00 or less.
 If you’re trying to acquire these boxes at a different time of year, try asking around at your school before buying–one teacher’s trash is another’s treasure!

 Many of my fine motor sets include cube building.
 The kids love these activities!
 If you don’t already have connecting cubes in your classroom, Amazon has many choices.
 This is the set I have.
 I have made an effort not to include more than ten cubes of the same color in each of my design cards, so one set (ten cubes per color) should allow students to make any of the models.

 Pattern blocks are another recurring activity in my fine motor boxes.
-There are several brands of pattern blocks and they seem to be standard in color and size.
+There are several brands of pattern blocks, and they seem to be standard in color and size.
 This set by Learning Resources is the one I have.

 Also by Learning Resources, these transparent counting chips are one of my favorite manipulatives.
-Handling them is such a satisfying sensory experience and they really build finger dexterity as students grip and place them.
+Handling them is such a satisfying sensory experience, and they really build finger dexterity as students grip and place them.

 A few of my fine motor resources have options to use spinners for counting activities.
 You can have your students use a paperclip and a pencil for these, but I love these transparent spinners from ETA hand2mind.
 You can tape them to the printable spinners and use them again and again.